fenago/deep-learning-for-nlp/Lab Guides/chapter_25/Lab_16.md

 The descriptions are tokenized; this means that each token is comprised of words separated by white space.
-It also means that punctuation are separated as their own tokens, such as periods (‘.’) and apostrophes for word plurals (’s).
+It also means that punctuation are separated as their own tokens, such as periods ('.') and apostrophes for word plurals ('s).
 It is a good idea to clean up the description text before using it in a model.
 Some ideas of data cleaning we can form include:
 - Normalizing the case of all tokens to lowercase.
 - Remove all punctuation from tokens.
-- Removing all tokens that contain one or fewer characters (after punctuation is removed), e.g. ‘a’ and hanging ‘s’ characters.
+- Removing all tokens that contain one or fewer characters (after punctuation is removed), e.g. 'a' and hanging 's' characters.

 We can implement these simple cleaning operations in a function that cleans each description in the loaded dictionary from the previous section.
 Below defines the clean descriptions()